Josevi97/canvas/README.md

 - implement storyboook

 ## TEST
-- setCameraPosition action to be able to center the camera - [test]
+- setCameraPosition action to be able to center the camera

 ## TODO
 - panning should only work when a moving state is setted (context for current state)
 - zoom in / zoom out
 - selection module => context, component, utils...
 - single and multiple (selecting box) selection
+- implement husky

 # Current application state
 The application progress is about the 32%